ODOTClimateOfficeAnalysis/FOVSSS/spec.md

 ## Presence

-Presence conditions applicable to fields and files:
+Presence conditions applicable to fields:

-- **Required** - The field or file must be included in the dataset and contain a valid value for each record.
+- **Required** - The field must be included in the dataset and contain a valid value for each record.
-- **Optional** - The field or file may be omitted from the dataset.
+- **Optional** - The field may be omitted from the dataset.
-- **Conditionally Required** - The field or file must be included under conditions outlined in the field or file description.
+- **Conditionally Required** - The field must be included under conditions outlined in the field or file description.

 ## Field Types